Skip to contentBack to top of page

 Strategic Control Manager (London), Thames Water

-The project is in partnership with the Met Office and other partner UK water companies.
-We're using the Decider tool developed by the Met Office.
+The project was in partnership with the Met Office and other partner UK water companies.
+We used the Decider tool developed by the Met Office.
 It's a forecasting system that can be used to predict large-scale weather patterns over the UK.

-By linking weather patterns to business impacts, we can develop alerting tools.
+By linking weather patterns to business impacts, we developed alerting tools.
 The tools can communicate potential risks.
 This enables more informed decision-making compared to relying on climatology or seasonal estimates.

-In parallel, the project will explore wastewater applications for sub-seasonal forecasting.
-It will develop a model that increases the predictability of alarm volumes.
+In parallel, the project explored wastewater applications for sub-seasonal forecasting.
+It has developed a model that increases the predictability of alarm volumes.
 This is in order to improve operational management decision-making for wastewater.

 Timeline and collaboration

-The project, funded by £678,750 from Ofwat involves involving nine partners.
-Its scheduled for completion in March 2025.
+The project, funded by £678,750 from Ofwat involved eight partners and was completed in May 2025.

 It underscores our proactive approach to managing weather-related challenges.
 Whilst also ensuring a reliable water and wastewater service for our customers.